JFQI2023/JFQI2023.github.io/_pages/Program.md

 nav_order: 4
 ---

-The table below is still a tentative version of the program.
 Title and abstracts may be found in the [talks tab](https://jfqi2023.github.io/talks/).

 | Time           | Wednesday                                                                                 | Thursday                                                                    | Friday                                                               |
 | :------------- | :---------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------- | :------------------------------------------------------------------- |